rorlig/babylogger/README.md

 + Transparent Toolbar - migrate to toolbar from actionbar
 + Sleep Tracking
 + The app launch site is thebabyapp.com - build on bootstrap theme I purchased from wrapbootstrap (not sharing that code due to license issues)
-+ Backing up to cloud via Parse or Personal Server
++ Uses Parse.com to store files, and objects.
+Look at the my gists for cloud code.
 + Add Links to Privacy, Terms and Conditions on the Login Page.